Types of CMMS Software – Which One is Suitable for Your Needs?

 - Information is stored off-site to prevent unexpected disasters in different locations.

-- More flexible and scalable- The software is scaled according to the needs and timeline.
+- More flexible and scalable- It is scaled according to the needs and timeline.
 You can start from low to high as you grow.

 - Need high speed and stable internet connection

-- If the connection is not secure and fast the software will experience difficulties in working
+- If the connection is not secure and fast, it will experience difficulties in working

 - Customization is not available